Merchant API: best practices

 POST /v2/products

-Bear in mind that this endpoint is purge and replace (which is covered in the next section), so even incremental updates should contain all product data for the product you want to update.
+Bear in mind that this endpoint is purge and replace, so even incremental updates must contain all product data for the product you want to update.

 Regardless of the type of update, make sure to build in a manual option to export everything or at least the stock.
 Combined with building retries based on error codes, this prevents data from not being synchronized for whatever reason (e.g.: disruptions, failed API calls, invalid data, etc.) – resulting in lost data, and no possibility to update again.
 When connecting to marketplaces or merchant integrations, ChannelEngine uses a similar method to ensure that incremental updates are exported and retried in case of failure, but with an option on its end to re-export all data if needed.